 NCA is responsible for providing burial benefits to veterans and eligible dependents.
 The delivery of these benefits involves managing National Cemeteries, providing grave markers, administering the State Cemetery Grants Program that complements the National Cemeteries network, and providing Presidential Memorial Certificates to next of kin of deceased veterans.

 The Department of Veterans Affairs (VA) furnishes upon request, at no charge to the applicant, a government headstone or mark for the grave of an deceased eligible; veterans in any cemetery around the world.

 There are many procurment opportunities available to small business concerns desiring to contract with the National Cemetery Administration (NCA) to provide headstones, grave markers, and inscription services on a local and national-wide basis.

 The National Cemetery Administration (NCA) provides many volunteer opportunities to the public serving America's vetetans.
-Volunteers help NCA to meet our missionn of providing burial space for America's veterans and maintaining our cemeteries as national shrines.
+Volunteers help NCA to meet our mission of providing burial space for America's Veterans and maintaining our cemeteries as national shrines.

 Each year, VA sponsors four national events for U.S. military veterans served by VA medical facilities nationwide.
 Each program enhances the physical, social, and emotional well-being of veterans who participate.
 Veterans involved in these events - and the hundreds of VA employees and volunteers who support them each year - all share a strong sense of purpose and camaraderie.